-We have audited San Diego County Regional Airport Authority's (Airport Authority) compliance with the types of compliance requirements described in the California Civil Code Section 1949 (Code) that could have a direct and material effect on the customer facility charge program for the year ended June 30, 2022.
+We have audited San Diego County Regional Airport Authority's (Airport Authority) compliance with the types of compliance requirements identified as subject to audit in the California Civil Code Section 1949 (Code) that could have a direct and material effect on the customer facility charge program for the year ended June 30, 2023.

-In our opinion, the San Diego County Regional Airport Authority complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its customer facility charge program for the year ended June 30, 2022.
+In our opinion, the San Diego County Regional Airport Authority complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its customer facility charge program for the year ended June 30, 2023.